-A taxpayer does not use fuel on a farm for farming purposes when he or she uses it in any of the following ways.
+You do not use fuel on a farm for farming purposes when you use it in any of the following ways.

 - Off the farm, such as on the highway or in noncommercial aviation, even if the fuel is used in transporting livestock, feed, crops, or equipment. - For personal use, such as mowing the lawn. - In processing, packaging, freezing, or canning operations. - In processing crude gum into gum spirits or turpentine or gum resin or in processing maple sap into maple syrup or maple sugar.